hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 <p align="center"><img src="../fig/04/rhodo.png" width="50%"/></p>

-The submit this as a job using 4 processors, we can modify our previous job script:
+To submit this as a job using 4 processors, we can modify our previous job script:

 ```
 {% include {{ site.snippets }}/ep03/4core_job_script %}